TIBCOSoftware/snappy-examples/README.md

 - **Impression trends for advertisers over time;**
 - **Top ads based on uniques count for each Geo.**

-So the aggregation will look something like:
+//todo[vatsal]: the timestamp millis values should be zero if we are aggregating on the window of 1 second So the aggregation will look something like:

 |timestamp               |publisher  |geo | avg_bid          |imps|uniques|